-To contact the SORTA board or to receive e-mail updates on upcoming SORTA board meetings, contact Donna Adkins at 513-632-7610 or via email.
+To contact the SORTA board or to receive updates on upcoming SORTA board meetings, contact Shannel Satterfield via email.

 Mrs. Black is a senior manager of StriveTogether, a KnowledgeWorks subsidiary and nonprofit organization that works to ensure that every child succeeds from cradle to career.
-Mrs. Black is a graduate of Skidmore College, Saratoga Springs, NY and Lesley University, Cambridge, MA.
-She serves on the board of Shelterhouse.
+She is a graduate of Skidmore College in Saratoga Springs, New York, and Lesley University in Cambridge, Massachusetts.
+Black also serves on the board of Shelterhouse.

 Mr. Cull is the Senior Vice President and Chief Operating Officer at the Cincinnati USA Regional Chamber, where he oversees operations and strategic initiatives aimed at growing the vibrancy and economic prosperity of the Cincinnati USA region.
-Previously he served as Director of Government Relations and Regulatory Affairs at The Kroger Co., Legislative Director and Press Secretary for Cincinnati Mayor Charlie Luken and as a consultant at Global Lead Management Consulting.
-Mr. Cull serves on the government relations commitees of the Food Marketing Institute and the National Retail Federation in Washington, D.C., and the boards of Tender Mercies and The Mercantile Library.
-He received a Bachelor’s degree in Organizational Communications from Xavier University.
+Previously he served as Director of Government Relations and Regulatory Affairs at The Kroger Co., Legislative Director and Press Secretary for Cincinnati Mayor Charlie Luken, and as a consultant at Global Lead Management Consulting.
+Cull serves on the government relations committees of the Food Marketing Institute and the National Retail Federation in Washington, D.C., and the boards of Tender Mercies and The Mercantile Library.
+He received a bachelor’s degree in organizational communications from Xavier University.
 Mr. Cull and his family reside in Clifton.